(I’m posting this preemptively and updating it as I go.)

 Poems and Short Stories

-I continue reading short works in hope of learning how to write and where to submit.
+I continue reading short works in hope of learning how to write.
 Once again a # means I loved it, and I’ve introduced the shebang (#!) for the special case something was so 5/5 good I’d universally recommend it.

 Had